 Program fees are in US dollars and include the following:

-- Four day CISabroad Orientation including a city walking tour, ocean kayaking, surf lesson, and Indigenous cultural activities
+- Two day CISabroad Orientation examples including a city walking tour, Indigenous cultural activities and more

 - Two one-day excursions